Are there risks to my baby?

 Minor malformations are those that do not need surgery, for example small fingers and toes, and eyes set wide apart.

 Major malformations are those that need surgery to correct them.
-These include a hole in the heart, problems with the kidneys or genitals, cleft lip and cleft palate (where the roof of the mouth is not correctly joined).
+These include a hole in the heart, problems with the kidneys or genitals, cleft lip, and cleft palate (where the roof of the mouth is not correctly joined).
 They also include problems with the development of the spine and nervous system (neural tube defects), such as spina bifida (where part of the spinal cord is exposed).

-If you are pregnant, avoiding the following will all help reduce the risk of birth abnormalities: alcohol, smoking, unprescribed medication and illegal drugs.
-This is because all these substances can be passed through your bloodstream to your baby and so may affect the baby’s development.
+If you are pregnant, avoiding the following will all help reduce the risk of birth abnormalities: alcohol, smoking, unprescribed medication, and illegal drugs.
+This is because all these substances can be passed through your bloodstream to your baby and so may affect your baby’s development.

-AEDs and birth abnormalities
+ASMs and birth abnormalities

 - 2 – 3 women in every 100 (2 – 3%) in the general population will have a baby with a major malformation (the 'background risk').

 - 3 women in every 100 (3%) who have epilepsy and don’t take ASMs will have a baby with a major malformation.